Particular/docs.particular.net/samples/serializers/transitioning-formats/sample.md

 ### Implementing the change

-This is implemented using [NewtonSoft ContractResolver](http://www.newtonsoft.com/json/help/html/contractresolver.htm) and changing the using an array contract for the dictionary instead of the default.
+This is implemented using the [NewtonSoft ContractResolver](http://www.newtonsoft.com/json/help/html/contractresolver.htm) and changing the array contract for the dictionary instead of the default.

 snippet: ExtendedResolver

 ## Diagnostic helpers

-To help visualize the serialization changes there are two [Behaviors](/nservicebus/pipeline/manipulate-with-behaviors.md) that write the contents of each incoming and outgoing message.
+To help visualize the serialization changes there are two [behaviors](/nservicebus/pipeline/manipulate-with-behaviors.md) that write the contents of each incoming and outgoing message.

 snippet: IncomingWriter

 snippet: OutgoingWriter

-Both Behaviors are registered at configuration time:
+Both behaviors are registered at configuration time:

 snippet: AddMessageBodyWriter